 Submit a copy of the manufacturer's recommendations pertaining to the heating and application of the joint sealant material to the Engineer before the beginning of work.
 Follow the manufacturer's recommendations.
-Do not allow the sealer in the field application equipment to exceed the safe heating temperature recommended by the manufacturer.
-Do not heat any given quantity of material at the pouring temperature for more than six hours and do not reheat the material.
-Do not place material if the temperature is below the manufacturer's recommended minimum application temperature.
+Prevent the sealer in the field application equipment from exceeding the safe heating temperature recommended by the manufacturer.
+Limit heating of any given quantity of material at the pouring temperature to less than six hours.
+Reheating of material is not allowed.
+Place material only when the material temperature is within the manufacturer's recommended temperature range.